-If all of these numbers aren't available, total cholesterol and HDL should at least be checked.
+If you don't fast, only total cholesterol and HDL will be usable.
 Lifestyle changes, medication or both can help lower cholesterol and the risks of heart disease and stroke.

 Cervical cancer starts in the cervix, the lower opening of the uterus.
 This cancer can be found early using a Pap test and, in some cases, a test for human papillomavirus (HPV).
 HPV is the most important risk factor for cervical cancer, according to the American Cancer Society (ACS).

 For the Pap test, your doctor brushes some cells off of your cervix and vagina to check for signs of early cancer or precancer.
 Before this test was introduced, cancer of the cervix was one of the most common causes of cancer death in women.

 The ACS recommends regular Pap tests for all women starting at age 21.